-We present a novel approach for real-time path planning of multiple virtual agents in complex dynamic scenes.
-We introduce a new data structure, Multi-agent Navigation Graph (MaNG), which is constructed from the first- and second-order Voronoi diagrams.
+Abstract-We present a novel approach for efficient path planning and navigation of multiple virtual agents in complex dynamic scenes.
+We introduce a new data structure, Multi-agent Navigation Graph (MaNG), which is constructed using first- and second-order Voronoi diagrams.
 The MaNG is used to perform route planning and proximity computations for each agent in real time.
+Moreover, we use the path information and proximity relationships for local dynamics computation of each agent by extending a social force model [15].
 We compute the MaNG using graphics hardware and present culling techniques to accelerate the computation.
-We also address undersampling issues for accurate computation.
-Our algorithm is used for real-time multi-agent planning in pursuit-evasion and crowd simulation scenarios consisting of hundreds of moving agents, each with a distinct goal.
+We also address undersampling issues and present techniques to improve the accuracy of our algorithm.
+Our algorithm is used for real-time multi-agent planning in pursuitevasion, terrain exploration and crowd simulation scenarios consisting of hundreds of moving agents, each with a distinct goal.

-Keywords: crowd simulation, Voronoi diagram, motion planning.
+Index Terms-crowd simulation, Voronoi diagram, motion planning.